vladutbutnaru/java-phonecom-sdk/docs/SmsApi.md

 <a name="listAccountSms"></a>
 # **listAccountSms**
-> ListSmsFull listAccountSms(accountId, filtersId, filtersDirection, filtersFrom, sortId, sortCreatedAt, limit, offset, fields)
+> ListSms listAccountSms(accountId, filtersId, filtersDirection, filtersFrom, sortId, sortCreatedAt, limit, offset, fields)

 Get a list of SMS messages for an account